-It’s likely we just did what gay men did previously.
+If asexuality has been around for decades, why are there so few older asexuals?
+Well, it’s likely we just did what gay men did previously.
 We hid in plain sight.
 We mouthed the words, went through the motions of a ‘normal’ life, despite not being happy in ourselves, despite knowing it felt wrong but feel we’re not able to do anything about it.
 How many loveless marriages were entered into?
 How many people married just for the show, not for the love or connection?
 Remember of course asexuals can have sex, some of them even enjoy it, but by not experiencing sexual attraction, they would have felt stuck in a heterosexual dystopia and not free to express their own identity.

 Amongst the older generation, especially those who’ve been in long-term marriages, having now been introduced to the word ‘asexuality’, there’s a little confusion over what it means, over how you know that you’re asexual, rather than just, well, comfortably indifferent to sex.
 I had a conversation once with a radio presenter who equated it with the feeling of being married for 20 years and no longer having the urge.
 Some people think you naturally become more asexual as you age.
-But that’s not quite what asexuality is.
+But that’s not what asexuality is.
 Nor is it celibacy, but I talk about that elsewhere.
 Remember, it’s not about how much sex you have, but how much sexual attraction you experience.
 And yes, while that can (and indeed does) change over time, if you’ve been married 20 years and have sex once a week, you could be asexual yes, but it’s more likely that you still have sexual attraction to your partner, you just don’t have the urge to act on it as frequently.
 You’d rather eat cake because it’s just easier than having sex, not because you don’t have the attraction to have sex.

-One might argue it’s not “as important” to ‘come out’; by the time you reach your late 30s even, your life has veered down a particular path and maybe people think it ‘too late’ to change course, that ‘ah, if I were younger I’d have known but what’s the point now’, or ‘I’ve got this far, I can cope’, or ‘what will my [descendants] family think if I changed now’.
+One might argue it’s not “as important” to ‘come out’ by the time you reach your late 30s even; your life has veered down a particular path and maybe people think it ‘too late’ to change course, that ‘ah, if I were younger I’d have known but what’s the point now’, or ‘I’ve got this far, I can cope’, or ‘what will my [descendants] family think if I changed now’.
 Is it even relevant to me; I’ve been in a relationship for x years.

 There’s also the thought that society has ‘conditioned’ us into our heteronormativity, so maybe don’t feel we belong, that we’re kind of ‘appropriating’ asexual culture and ideals for our own benefit.
 Maybe too we might ourselves believe we’re simply going through a mid-life crisis, in the same way youngsters are ‘experimenting’ just after puberty.
 Previous generations bought motorbikes, discovered their author credentials, and took up crochet; if we started saying ‘it’s okay to be asexual’, would we start to see an increase of numbers in people getting divorced and deciding to, I don’t know, take up ultra-running or spoon-whittling in the forest?